LaurinZubler/sa-documentation/chapters/scenarios.typ

 #global.paragraph(
   [Preamble],
   [
     In this chapter, a detailed exploration of the primary conceptual scenario _Sailing Course Assistant_ is presented, showcasing a promising application of Augmented Reality in sailing.
 This scenario has been selected due to its comprehensive alignment with the needs and characteristics identified in the personas from the user study.
-It is laying the foundation for the _Architecture_ chapter, where the hardware components and considerations for the future implementation are discussed.
+It is laying the foundation for the _Architecture_ chapter, where the hardware components and considerations for future implementation are discussed.

     Furthermore, six additional scenarios are introduced, each developed based on the research findings and the personas.
 These scenarios further explore various potential applications of Augmented Reality in sailing
   ]